pivotal/docs-tap/cli-plugins/apps/reference/workload-get.hbs.md

 At the very end of the command output, a hint to follow up commands is also displayed.

->**Note** the `Supply Chain` and `Delivery` sections are included in the command output depending on
->whether those resources are present on the target cluster (e.g. If the target includes only build
->components, there would be no `Delivery` resources available and therefore the `Delivery` section
->would not be included in the command output.).
+>**Note** The `Supply Chain` and `Delivery` sections are included in the command output depending on whether those resources are present on the target cluster.
+For example, if the target includes only build components, there would be no `Delivery` resources available and therefore the `Delivery` section would not be included in the command output.

 ```console
 tanzu apps workload get rmq-sample-app